miguelgrinberg/Flask-SocketIO/docs/index.rst

-While the above examples can work as an initial configuration, be aware that a production install of nginx will need a more complete configuration covering other deployment aspects such as serving static file assets and SSL support.
+While the above examples can work as an initial configuration, be aware that a production install of nginx will need a more complete configuration covering other deployment aspects such as SSL support.

 Using Multiple Workers
 ~~~~~~~~~~~~~~~~~~~~~~